Our Commitment

 If a person or organisation feels they have been the subject of retaliation we will investigate and take action to remedy the situation.

-M&S has several grievance channels and mechanisms in place and our goal is to leverage existing processes while ensuring that there are no gaps between what exists and what is required by the UN Guiding Principles on Business and Human Rights and the law.
+M&S has several grievance channels and mechanisms in place, and our goal is to leverage existing processes while ensuring that there are no gaps between what exists and what is required by the UN Guiding Principles on Business and Human Rights and the law.
+Our confidential reporting channels are managed by Safecall, and concerns can be raised by phone or online in multiple languages.
+We continue to strengthen our approach with digital solutions, including worker voice feedback mechanisms.

 We take any allegations that human rights are not properly respected seriously.